zionsg/status/README.md

       other hand, drag & drop does not appear to freeze the page as it returns `DragEvent.dataTransfer.items` on the drop event.
     + `sending`: Browser sends the files to a backend server, typically via a HTTP request to an API endpoint.
+The XMLHttpRequest progress event may be used to track the progress for this stage.
+The Fetch API currently does not support progress events.
     + `storing`: Backend server stores the files on a storage system, typically the local filesystem or remote cloud storage.
+It should not be assumed that each file will be stored successfully hence it would be good to have progress updates for this stage as well.

 ## Workflow
 - `briefed`: Informed via message or email.